OWASP/www-staff/projects/201912-events-form.md

 7. Online Reports
    1. Public list of Product SKUs with number sold and revenue.
 Nice to have include Inventory Remaining

+## Questions
+1. Collect email popup we can do ambandoned shopping cart and "return to complete form"

 ## Budget

 ## Project Links